Sierra-Alpha/desert/readme.md

 ## Licence

-It is intended that as much as possible is released under GPL3, see licenses.md for more info, this does not overide any underlying works that have different licences their original licences shall still apply to their works (But I think everything is GPL3 anyway)
+It is intended that as much as possible is released under GPL3, see licenses.md for more info, this does not override any underlying works that have different licences their original licences shall still apply to their works (But I think everything is GPL3 anyway)